ECE-196/docs/content/tutorials/TEMPLATE.md

 ### Background Information

 Firstly, you would need to understand the ESP32 Dev board functionality in relation to Arduino.
 We will connect MPU 6050 with the board.
 We need to ensure volage compatibility, to ensure both devices are compatable to avoid damages.
 We need to know debugging to confirm that the address is of the MPU 6050  sucessfully stored.
-LAstly, wiring and lining pins up for pairing the devicesis important too.
+Lastly, wiring and lining pins up for pairing the devicesis important too.

 ### Components